 Shaye holds two Bachelor’s degrees in music (Bachelor of Arts in Vocal Performance and Bachelor of Music in Choral Conducting), and she helps to arrange many of the Chuck Wagon Gang’s songs.
 Her background in musicals, operas, and choral and theater projects makes the stage a place of comfort and familiarity.

-Shaye joined her great-uncle Roy and the Chuck Wagon Gang in 1993, as a soprano.
-Leading the Chuck Wagon Gang allows her to continue the legacy her grandmother and family began eighty years ago.
+When Shaye first joined the Chuck Wagon Gang in 1993, she sang soprano alongside her great-Uncle Roy Carter.
+Leading the Chuck Wagon Gang allows her to continue the legacy her grandmother and family began over eighty years ago.

 Soprano Melissa Kemper is a native of Groveton, TX, and she still resides there today, with her husband, Jamie, and children Weston, Brandon, and Alysse.
 Melissa sang soprano with the Chuck Wagon Gang between 2001 and 2006, then left the group to be with her children during their formative years.
 She re-joined the quartet in 2015.